The PKU Diet and Pregnancy

-At Salford’s PKU day in May 2019, Diane Green took attendees through PKU & Pregnancy, providing information on how pregnant women with PKU can adapt their diet to ensure their baby is born both happy and healthy.
+At Salford’s PKU day in May 2019, Diane Green took attendees through The PKU Diet & Pregnancy, providing information on how pregnant women with PKU can adapt their low protein diet to ensure their baby is born both happy and healthy.

 Maternal PKU: A brief history